isakvik/TabletDriver/README.md

-# TabletDriver w. area randomizer hack
+# TabletDriver w. area randomizer extension

 This is a fork of hawku/TabletDriver that over time randomizes your area between some bounds.
 Includes its own tab in the driver UI.
 Check back here in a while, I'll add some stuff to it for more convenient usage.